 TBA (in vitro)

 In conclusion, our study elucidated the following findings through the eight cohorts with more than 1,300 cases.
-We indicated the fungal internal network and fungal-bacterial relationship alterations in CRC, indicating that synergistic intra-fungi and micro-eukaryote-bacteria interaction might contribute to colorectal carcinogenesis.
+We indicated the fungal internal network and fungal-bacterial relationship alterations in CRC, indicating that synergistic intra-fungi and micro-fungi-bacteria interaction might contribute to colorectal carcinogenesis.
 Several fungi, R. rambellii, R. kawachii, and P. kudriavzevii, play critical roles in promoting or inhibited CRC.
 [TBA].

 Contribution